Gap Financing: A Barrier to Affordable Housing

 By Gary Bennett and Hugh Gordon

-This article appears in the January 2024 issues of the Emmitsburg News-Journal and Woodsboro-Walkersville News-Journal, page 21.
+This article appears in the January 2024 issues of the Emmitsburg News-Journal, p 25, and Woodsboro-Walkersville News-Journal, page 21.

 Among the many boards, commissions and councils serving Frederick city and county, there is one that advises on the charged issue of affordable housing.